About the Long Point Biosphere

 Where are we?

-Long Point is located on the north shore of Lake Erie, Ontario, about 2.5 hours south west of Toronto.
-Situated in Norfolk County, Long Point and the surrounding watershed is an area rich with natural and cultural heritage in the heart of Carolinian Canada; home to a wide array of species, biodiverse ecosystems, and incredible scenery.
+Long Point and the surrounding watershed is an area rich with natural and cultural heritage, home to a wide array of species, biodiverse ecosystems, and incredible scenery.

 When And Why Was Long Point Designated A Biosphere Reserve?

-The Long Point area comprising 26,250 hectares, was designated as a Biosphere Reserve by UNESCO in April, 1986, the third in Canada.
-Today it is one of 18 Biosphere Reserves in Canada.
+An area comprising 26,250 hectares, the Long Point region was designated as a Biosphere Reserve by UNESCO in April 1986.
+Only the third in Canada, today it is one of 19 Biosphere Reserves in the country.
 It provides an example of the Great Lakes coastal ecosystem and a unique blend of habitats.

 The Southern Norfolk sand plains that lie immediately to the north of Long Point are well-known for their rich agricultural lands, tallgrass prairie and oak savanna remnants, wetlands and forests.
 Farmers, woodlot owners and other rural property owners living here take great pride in practicing sound land stewardship and value the interaction they have with the biodiversity in this special part of Ontario.